data-intuitive/viash_docs/creating_components/bash.md

 echo "$par_inputfile has been checked and a report named $par_output has been generated. $amount_of_errors of $amount_of_urls URLs could not be resolved."
 ```

+## Describe the component using YAML

+## Run the component

+## Building an executable

+#### Write a script in Bash

+This is a simple script which prints a simple message, along with any
+input provided to it through the `par_input` parameter.
+Optionally, you
+can override the greeter with `par_greeter`.

 Anything between the `## VIASH START` and `## VIASH END` lines will
 automatically be replaced at runtime with parameter values from the CLI.
 Anything between these two lines can be used to test the script without